Strawberry Swiss meringue buttercream is a light, silky strawberry frosting made with real berries and a not-too-sweet Swiss meringue base.

 Description

-Delicious Swiss meringue buttercream flavored with homemade strawberry puree (for smoothing and decorating a layer cake or topping 10-12 cupcakes).
+Delicious Swiss meringue buttercream flavored with homemade strawberry puree, perfect for frosting and smoothing a layer cake or topping 10–12 cupcakes.

 Ingredients